ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 period.
 See below for further information.

 The informative section MUST contain two elements.
-One will be the metadata section which MUST contain the fields related to `org_name`, `email`, `report_id`, and `date_range`.
-Optional fields MAY include `extra_contact_info`, an `error` field.
-The `date_range` field will contain `begin` and `end` fields as epoch timestamps.
-The other element will be the `policy_published`, which will record the policy configuration observed by the receiving system.
-Mandatory fields are `domain`, `p`, `sp`.
-Optional fields are `fo`, `adkim`, `aspf`, `testing`, and `discovery_method`.
-There MAY be an optional third section for `extensions`.
+One will be the metadata section which MUST contain the fields related to "org_name", "email", "report_id", and "date_range".
+Optional fields MAY include "extra_contact_info", an "error" field.
+The "date_range" field will contain "begin" and "end" fields as epoch timestamps.
+The other element will be the "policy_published", which will record the policy configuration observed by the receiving system.
+Mandatory fields are "domain", "p", "sp".
+Optional fields are "fo", "adkim", "aspf", "testing", and "discovery_method".
+There MAY be an optional third section for "extensions".

 Within the data section, the report will contain row(s) of data stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
-For each IP address that is being reported, there will be at least one `record` element.
+For each IP address that is being reported, there will be at least one "record" element.
-Each `record` element will have one `row`, one `identifiers`, and one `auth_results` sub-element.
-Within the `row` element, there MUST be `source_ip` and `count`.
+Each "record" element will have one "row", one "identifiers", and one "auth_results" sub-element.
+Within the "row" element, there MUST be "source_ip" and "count".
-There MUST also exist a `policy_evaluated`, with sub-elements of `disposition`, `dkim`, and `spf`.
-There MAY be an element for `reason`, meant to include any notes the reporter might want to include as to why the `disposition` policy does not match the `policy_published`, such as a Local Policy override (See Section 2.1.5, Policy Override Reason).
-The `dkim` and `spf` elements MUST be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.
-Within the `identifiers` element, there MUST exist the data that was used to apply policy for the given IP address.
+There MUST also exist a "policy_evaluated", with sub-elements of "disposition", "dkim", and "spf".
+There MAY be an element for "reason", meant to include any notes the reporter might want to include as to why the "disposition" policy does not match the "policy_published", such as a Local Policy override (See Section 2.1.5, Policy Override Reason).
+The "dkim" and "spf" elements MUST be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.
+Within the "identifiers" element, there MUST exist the data that was used to apply policy for the given IP address.
-There MUST be a `header_from` element, which will contain the RFC5322.From domain from the message.
-There MAY be an optional `envelope_from` element, which contains the RFC5321.MailFrom domain or the RFC5321.Helo domain that the SPF check has been applied to.
+There MUST be a "header_from" element, which will contain the RFC5322.From domain from the message.
+There MAY be an optional "envelope_from" element, which contains the RFC5321.MailFrom domain or the RFC5321.Helo domain that the SPF check has been applied to.
 This element MAY be existing but empty if the message had a null reverse-path ([@!RFC5321], Section 4.5.5).
-There MAY be an optional `envelope_to` element, which contains the RFC5321.RcptTo domain from the message.
+There MAY be an optional "envelope_to" element, which contains the RFC5321.RcptTo domain from the message.

-There MUST be an `auth_results` element within the `record` element.
+There MUST be an "auth_results" element within the "record" element.
 This will contain the data related to authenticating the messages associated with this sending IP address.
-The `dkim` sub-element is optional as not all messages are signed, while there MUST be at least one `spf` sub-element.
-These elements MUST have a `domain` that was used during validation, as well as `result`.
+The "dkim" sub-element is optional as not all messages are signed, while there MUST be at least one "spf" sub-element.
+These elements MUST have a "domain" that was used during validation, as well as "result".
 If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
-The `dkim` element MUST include a `selector` element that was observed during validation.
-For the `spf` element, the `result` element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror (See [@?RFC8601]).
-The `dkim` result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.
-Both the `spf` and `dkim` results may optionally include a `human_readable` field meant for the report to convey more descriptive information back to the domain holder relating to evaluation failures.
-There MAY exist an optional section for `extensions`.
+The "dkim" element MUST include a "selector" element that was observed during validation.
+For the "spf" element, the "result" element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror (See [@!RFC8601]).
+The "dkim" result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.
+Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the domain holder relating to evaluation failures.
+There MAY exist an optional section for "extensions".

 ### Handling Domains in Reports

 In the same report, there MUST be a single Policy Domain, though there could be multiple RFC5322.From Domains.
-Each RFC5322.From domain will create its own `record` within the report.
+Each RFC5322.From domain will create its own "record" within the report.
 Consider the case where there are three domains with traffic volume to report: example.com, foo.example.com, and bar.example.com.
 There will be explicit DMARC records for example.com and bar.example.com, with distinct policies.
 There is no explicit DMARC record for foo.example.com, so it will be reliant on the policy described for example.com.
 For a report period, there would now be two reports.
-The first will be for bar.example.com, and contain only one `record`, for bar.example.com.
-The second report would be for example domain contain multiple `record` elements, one for example.com and one for foo.example.com (and extensibly, other `record` elements for subdomains which likewise did not have an explicit DMARC policy declared).
+The first will be for bar.example.com, and contain only one "record", for bar.example.com.
+The second report would be for example domain contain multiple "record" elements, one for example.com and one for foo.example.com (and extensibly, other "record" elements for subdomains which likewise did not have an explicit DMARC policy declared).

 ### DKIM Signatures in Aggregate Reports